DGclasher/js-calculator/README.md

-# calculator
+# js calculator
-calculator like any other
+calculator using js